 Ingredients You’ll Need

 Any variety of veggies will work great in this recipe too.
-If you don’t have the ones I listed above, try adding asparagus, zucchini, squash, green beans, snap peas, cauliflower, other types of peppers and even leafy greens!
+If you don’t have the ones I listed above, try adding asparagus, zucchini, squash, green beans, snap peas, snow peas, cauliflower, and even leafy greens!
 The possibilities are endless.

 • chicken broth – this adds even more flavor!
 If you like a sweeter sauce, try subbing the chicken broth with pineapple juice (you could even add chunks of juicy pineapple in with your stir fry!)